jkcgs/alexis-bot/README.md

 (a.k.a. *ibk*) for creating this project.
 Sadly, the code has been so heavily modified and none of his code can be found in the current status.

+### Privacy policy

+When you use the bot it may log some information related to your use of Discord.

+The bot does not store information about your account but it does log actions when you edit or delete your messages from a server to log those actions to the servers staff members if they enabled moderation log, and they may choose to log that information to a hidden channel.

+You can opt-out from this information being logged by using the following command: `!optout` (with the command prefix being `!`).

 ### License
 This project is licensed under the [MIT license](LICENSE).